aristanetworks/robotframework-aristalibrary/demo/sample_test_refactored.rst

 .. contents::
     :local:

-This example demonstrates how RobotFramework tests can be embeded in ReStructuredText documentation.
+This example demonstrates how RobotFramework tests can be embedded in ReStructuredText documentation.
+If you are converting an existing tab-separated test suite, convert tabs to 4-spaces within the RST file.

 The testcases should be in `code:: robotframework` blocks.